Competition status: Open

 Publication: The CASE Journal

-This new competition will provide a home for indigenous scholars within the Emerald teaching case ecosystem, highlighting their stories and research.
+Providing a home for indigenous scholars within the Emerald teaching case ecosystem, this competition aims to highlight their stories and research.

 To make sure these cases provide appropriate and positive representation, we have recruited a panel of case experts and indigenous scholars to judge submissions.
 The competition is open to all communities around the world.